LLNL/serac/src/docs/index.rst

 =======

 Serac is a 3D implicit nonlinear thermal-structural simulation code.
 It's primary purpose is to investigate multiphysics abstraction strategies and implicit finite element-based alogrithm development for emerging computing architectures.
-It also serves as a proxy-app for
+It also serves as a proxy-app for LLNL's Smith code.
-LLNL's DIABLO and ALE3D codes.

   *  `Source documentation <doxygen/html/index.html>`_